 Ever thought that there was more to drinking beer than just, well, drinking beer?
 New to North by Northwest is our Beer School, where you can learn the ins and outs of one of the world's oldest and most popular beverages: BEER!

 Did you know that you can buy one or more classes as a gift for the beer lover in your life?
 Just talk to one of our managers when you're on site or call us up!

-Prices are $25 per person per class! (limited space available) 10% discount when you book all three classes together!
+Prices are $35 per person per class! (limited space available)

 A blend of malted barleys are cracked in a mill to expose the starch inside of the grain kernel.
 The crushed grain is mixed with hot water at around 150 degrees Fahrenheit to make an oatmeal-like consistency.
 The mixture is allowed to steep while enzymes found naturally in the grain will convert all of the starch into sugar.
 The sugary liquid is strained away from the grain material into a kettle where it is boiled for about an hour.
 During the boil, hops are added which provide flavor and bitterness to the final beer.

 At this stage the sugary liquid is called wort (pronounced wert).
 After the boil is complete, the wort is quickly cooled and pumped into a conical-bottom vessel called a fermenter.
 Brewer's yeast is added to the wort and fermentation begins.